 Personal information held in wills, deeds and trust arrangements.

-You may also give us personal information that is classifies as ‘special categories’ under GDPR:
+You may also give us personal information that is classified as ‘special categories’ under GDPR:

 Racial or ethnic origin;